puppetlabs/puppetlabs-puppet_agent/README.md

 ## Overview

 A module for installing, running, upgrading, and managing the configuration of Puppet agents.
-Supports upgrading from Puppet 4 puppet-agent packages to later versions including Puppet 4, Puppet 5, and Puppet 6.
+Supports upgrading from Puppet 6 puppet-agent packages to later versions including Puppet 7 and Puppet 8.

-Previous releases of this module, now unsupported, upgraded agents from later versions of Puppet 3 to Puppet 4.

 ## Module Description